These Accommodation Listings are for members of the public to list available properties, and for SCU students and staff to view available properties.

 The University makes no representations or warranties as to the suitability of any accommodation or accommodation provider listed on the site nor will it accept any liability in relation to or arising out of the acceptance of any accommodation offer, any arrangement or contract in respect of off‑campus accommodation or the provision of off-campus accommodation to students by third parties.

-Messages, and other Content, provided by users of Unistays.scu.edu.au are moderated by University staff.
-Messages may accessed, read, and permanently stored by the University to protect the safety and security of the Unistays website and its users.
-Messages and other Content that does not comply with the Unistays terms and conditions, or which is the subject of a complaint from other website users, may be removed.
+Messages, and other content, provided by users of Unistays.scu.edu.au are moderated by University staff.
+Messages and other website content may accessed, read, and permanently stored by the University to protect the safety and security of the Unistays website and its users.
+Messages and other content that does not comply with the Unistays terms and conditions, or which is the subject of a complaint from other website users, may be removed.
 Your account may also be terminated.

 Proprietors should make their own enquiries as to the authenticity of an applicant’s claim to be an SCU student, and should ensure the security of their information (including financial information) at all times.